 The petrified wood ring above is by Steve Yellowhorse.
 It has an infinity band which makes it adjustable. $360.
 (Santa Fe)

-At far left is a badger paw ring with the Hopi friendship symbol by Sparks Masawytewa.
+At far left is a badger paw ring with the Hopi friendship symbol by Ruben Saufkie.
 This one is a size 6 and $200.
 By Ruben Saufkie, a bear ring on a nice heavy shank is a size 7.5 and just over 0.75 inches across. $185.
 The last two in the row were both made by Steve Yellowhorse.
 The band with stampwork is a size 14 and is $160.
 The stamped leaf is a size 7 and $90.
 (ALL in SANTA FE)

 A wonderfully asymmetric sandcast ring by Lorenzo Shirley.
 A size 9 it is set with a piece of natural Morenci turquoise that he cut.
 Approximately 1.5 by 1.5 inches. $600.
 (TUCSON) In the two photos in the center, master silversmith Edison Cummings used fossilized ivory, turquoise, jet, salmon color coral and deep red coral with a 14kt gold ball.
 2 inches long and a size 9 1/4. $1875.
-(SANTA FE)
+(TUCSON)

 A pair of sterling and 14k cufflinks by renowned Navajo silversmith Arland Ben.
 5/5 square, they are $600.
 (SANTA FE) The incredibly blue natural Kingman turquoise cufflinks are by Nana Ping, 7/8 by 5/8+ $400.
 (TUCSON) Tohono O’odham silversmith Rick Manuel created this Man in the Maze tie tack, 1 inch in diameter. $200.
 (TUCSON)